-In the 2016-2017 school year, the District had an average daily student population of nearly 26,000.
+In the 2017-2018 school year, the District had an average daily student population over 26,000.
 We transported about 16,000 students by bus every day.
-The District is ever expanding and we expect the population to surpass 26,000 daily for the new school year.
+The District is ever expanding and we expect the population to approach 27,000 daily for the new school year.
 As you can imagine, it’s an enormous task to provide bus transportation for a population that size.

 Bus routing is a true art form because there are so many factors that go into the design of a single route, e.g. travel time to begin the route, maneuvering space in neighborhoods, number of students in a particular neighborhood, traffic patterns and restrictions, route hazards, bell schedules, follow-on routing to other schools, special needs, etc. Dorchester District Two will be operating over 160 routes this year, each with many hours of planning and reviewing before final publication.